BOARD OF DIRECTORS & ADVISORS

 STEPHANIE TRAGER | BOARD MEMBER | CHANGE AGENT

-Founder and Chief Catalyst at Intentional Paradigms, and Board Member of Dream Change, Stephanie is a corporate medicine woman who leverages 25 years of combined expertise in law, human evolution, executive coaching, business consulting, strategic advising, leadership development, corporate responsibility, and sustainability.
+Founder and Chief Catalyst at Intentional Paradigms, and Board Member of Dream Change, Stephanie leverages 25 years of combined expertise in law, human evolution, executive coaching, business consulting, strategic advising, leadership development, corporate responsibility, and sustainability.
 After a 6.5 year career in corporate litigation at Davis Polk, she suffered a severe head injury which nothing could solve until 2.5 years later when she found herself in a shaman’s hut in the Ecuadorian Amazon.
 She experienced an instant healing only to learn the next day that this pristine jungle was just sold to a foreign copper mining company.

 Recommitting to her original passion, Stephanie has been advocating for environmental justice and business and human rights through her work as Chair of the American Bar Association’s Environmental Justice Committee, the Business Law Sections, Corporate Social Responsibility Committee and advising major brands and Fortune 500 companies as well as Impact Entrepreneurs and NGOs on emerging trends, best practices, innovative strategies and opportunities to do well by doing good.